Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Xbox

-* XboxGamepadMacOS
-* XboxOneGampadMacOSWireless

-    ////REVIEW: do we support trigger motors on UWP ATM?

-    ////TODO: document gamepadId and xboxUserId
+Xbox controllers are well supported on different devices.
+They are implemented using the [`XInputController`](../api/UnityEngine.InputSystem.XInputController.html) class, (which  derives from [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html)).
+On Windows/UWP, any type of supported Xbox controller (Xbox one or Xbox 360) will be connected to using the XInput API and is represented directly as an [`XInputController`](../api/UnityEngine.InputSystem.XInputController.html) instance.
+You can query the [`XInputController.subType`](../api/UnityEngine.InputSystem.XInput.XInputController.html#UnityEngine_InputSystem_XInput_XInputController_subType) property to get information about the type of controller (wheel, gamepad, etc).

+On other platforms we use specific derived classes to represent Xbox controllers:

+* [`XboxGamepadMacOS`](../api/UnityEngine.InputSystem.XInput.XboxGamepadMacOS.html): Any Xbox or compatible gamepad connected to a Mac via USB using the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).

+* [`XboxOneGampadMacOSWireless`](../api/UnityEngine.InputSystem.XInput.XboxOneGampadMacOSWireless.html): An Xbox One controller connected to a Mac via Bluetooth (only the latest generation of Xbox One controllers supports Bluetooth).
+No additional driver is needed for this case.

+* [`XboxOneGamepad`](../api/UnityEngine.InputSystem.XInput.XboxOneGamepad.html): A gamepad on an Xbox one console.
+We support additional, Xbox specific functionality for this case:
+>*  The `gamepadId` and `xboxUserId` properties can be used to identify the gamepad and user.
-Xbox gamepads have extended rumble functionality in the form of two additional motors that are located in the triggers. `XboxOneGamepad` implements `IXboxOneRumble` that features an extended `SetMotorSpeeds` method giving access to all four motors.
+>* Xbox gamepads have extended rumble functionality in the form of two additional motors that are located in the triggers. [`XboxOneGamepad`](../api/UnityEngine.InputSystem.XInput.XboxOneGamepad.html) implements [`IXboxOneRumble`](../api/UnityEngine.InputSystem.XInput.IXboxOneRumble.html) that features an extended `SetMotorSpeeds` method giving access to all four motors:

 ```CSharp
 // Rumble the low-frequency (left) motor at 1/4 speed, the high-frequency (right)